Peritoneal Dialysis in Turkey

 Continuous Ambulatory Peritoneal Dialysis (CAPD)

-CAPD is peritoneal dialysis that can be done manually, without a machine, throughout the day.
+CAPD is peritoneal dialysis turkey that can be done manually, without a machine, throughout the day.
 The patient fills the abdomen with a dialysis solution and later drains the fluid.
 In this procedure, gravity moves the fluid through the tube and into and out of the belly.

 Each exchange cycle includes filling the abdomen with dialysate fluid, letting the fluid dwell in the abdomen, and then draining the fluid.
 Patients usually need three to four exchanges during the day and one with a longer dwell time while sleeping.
 Exchanges can be done at home, on holiday, or in any clean place.
 During CAPD, patients are able to go about their normal activities while the dialysis solution dwells in their abdomen between exchanges.